Lugaiotto/projeto-agenda/README.md

 So now just open the "index.html" file using your favorite browser and voilá.

-# This schedule project was created for studying purposes, in this project i've learned:
+ This schedule project was created for studying purposes, in this project i've learned:

-    How create routes to get and post information - ✔️ MVC Pattern to organize folders - ✔️
-    Use of Middlewares to handle requests - ✔️
+    How create routes to get and post information - ✔️ MVC Pattern to organize the project and folders - ✔️ Use of Middlewares to handle requests - ✔️
     Upload and request information from MongoDB using Atlas Cloud Service - ✔️ Create hashs to store passwords safely in database - ✔️